Ability of error correlations to improve the performance of variational quantum algorithms: Introduction

-The hybrid quantum-classical variational quantum algorithms (VQAs) form a large set of algorithms with the potential of showing a useful quantum advantage on NISQ devices \cite{cerezo2021variational}.
-In these algorithms, a parameterized quantum state, called the ansatz, is prepared using a parameterized quantum circuit.
-Sequentially, the expectation value of some observable (which depends on the specific VQA) is estimated by repeated preparation and measurement of the ansatz.
-The parameters and resulting expectation value are fed into a classical optimization algorithm, which in turn suggest new parameters.
-By repeating the above steps, the optimized heuristically seeks parameters that optimize the cost function landscape.
-The VQA returns the optimal value of the cost function landscape and the parameters at which it was attained.
+Hybrid quantum-classical variational quantum algorithms (VQAs) have the potential of showing a useful quantum advantage on NISQ devices~\cite{cerezo2021variational}.
+In these algorithms, a parametrized quantum state, known as the ansatz, is prepared using a parameterized quantum circuit.
+Subsequently, the expectation value of some observable (which depends on the specific VQA) is estimated by repeated preparation and measurement of the ansatz.
+The parameters and the resulting expectation value are fed into a classical optimization algorithm, which in turn suggests new parameters.
+By repeating the above steps, the optimizer heuristically seeks parameters that optimize the expectation value of the observable.
+The VQA returns the optimal value of the observable and the parameters at which it was attained.
+Using these parameters, the optimal ansatz state can be reconstructed, which allows for the extraction of additional classical data from the optimal ansatz state.

-The Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum} is a VQA designed to (approximately) solve instances from a large set of optimization problems \cite{lucas2014ising}, including problems of practical relevance, such as portfolio optimization \cite{hodson2019portfolio} and correlation clustering \cite{weggemans2022solving}.
+The quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum} is a VQA designed to (approximately) solve instances from a large set of optimization problems~\cite{lucas2014ising}, including problems of practical relevance, such as portfolio optimization~\cite{hodson2019portfolio} and correlation clustering~\cite{weggemans2022solving}.
 The cost function of the optimization problem is first mapped to an Ising-type Hamiltonian whose ground state corresponds to the optimal solution of the optimization problem.
 This Hamiltonian is the observable being measured during the optimization loop.
 In the context of QAOA, the expectation value of the Hamiltonian, as a function of the variational parameters, is called the cost function landscape.
-Thus, QAOA seeks for approximate ground states of the Hamiltonian by optimizing the cost function landscape, and thereby finds approximate solutions to the optimization problem.
+QAOA seeks approximate ground states of the Hamiltonian by optimizing the cost function landscape and thereby finds approximate solutions to the optimization problem.